Jmc-arch/elia-governed-hybrid-architecture/docs/EL-ARCH.md

 Modules use pre-loaded addresses for direct communication.
 Message order is not guaranteed during this degraded phase.
 Maximum fallback mode duration: 5 minutes.
-Beyond that, SM_STM triggers a coordinated system restart.
+Beyond that, SM_GSM triggers a coordinated system restart.
 **Return to Normal Mode:**
 SM_HUB publishes the "hub_recovered" event after stabilization (CPU < 60% for 2 minutes).
 Modules switch to normal mode after receiving this event AND confirmation by receipt of 3 consecutive SM_HUB heartbeats.
 **Mutual Supervision Mechanism (Heartbeat)**:
 - SM_HUB emits a presence signal every 5 seconds to all modules subscribed to the "system_heartbeat" topic.
 - This signal contains the router state, queue size, and system stability metrics when available.
-- These stability metrics are provided by SM_STM via an asynchronous deposit every 3 seconds in a shared space readable by SM_HUB.
+- These stability metrics are provided by SM_GSM via an asynchronous deposit every 3 seconds in a shared space readable by SM_HUB.
 - If no metrics have been deposited for more than 15 seconds, the corresponding field is marked as unavailable (null) in the signal.
-- In parallel, SM_STM monitors the health of critical modules (SM_LOG, EL_MEM, SM_CRD) by observing their responses to signals emitted by SM_HUB.
+- In parallel, SM_GSM monitors the health of critical modules (SM_LOG, EL_MEM, SM_SYN) by observing their responses to signals emitted by SM_HUB.
-- This monitoring is performed independently of the metrics deposit, avoiding any circular dependency: SM_STM consumes SM_HUB signals to detect anomalies, but does not condition its own activity on the receipt of these signals.
+- This monitoring is performed independently of the metrics deposit, avoiding any circular dependency: SM_GSM consumes SM_HUB signals to detect anomalies, but does not condition its own activity on the receipt of these signals.
-- In case of prolonged absence detection (3 consecutive missed signals, i.e., 15 seconds), SM_STM triggers a critical alert and may initiate a restart attempt of the failing module via system signal if the recovery policy allows it.
+- In case of prolonged absence detection (3 consecutive missed signals, i.e., 15 seconds), SM_GSM triggers a critical alert and may initiate a restart attempt of the failing module via system signal if the recovery policy allows it.
 - Receiving modules detect the absence of SM_HUB signal after 15 seconds (timeout) and automatically switch to direct point-to-point routing mode (direct synchronous calls) to preserve service continuity, while emitting a local alert.
 - Reconnection attempts are made every 30 seconds.
 - Return to normal mode occurs after receipt of 3 consecutive signals, confirming regained stability.